ma7555/Windowed-Twitter-Stream-Hashtags-Count/README.md

  Note that you would need Twitter APIs for this work

  Given a series of words, you can find the hashtag counts for tweets which included those words over a specified window time.

+ # How to Run?
+ `python ../twitterStreaming.py localhost 9999 texas holdem poker` `spark-submit ../HashtagsCount.py localhost 9999`